 Welcome to Thornbury/Clarksburg

-Welcome to Thornbury/Clarksburg, two small town communities with big hearts.
+Welcome to Thornbury/Clarksburg, two small-town communities with big hearts.
 Located along the shores of Georgian Bay and just minutes from the mountain, these communities are a perfect place to live for people who love getting outside.

-March Real Estate Market Report
+June Blue Mountains Real Estate Market Report

 In The Municipality of the Town of the Blue Mountains, 77 homes were added to the market in June, a slight dip from 85 in May.
 42 properties were listed in June 2022, about half as many.
 Home sales increased by 3% in June, growing from 29 in May to 30 this month.
 Compared with the same month last year, 30% more residential properties were sold in June 2023 than in 2022.
 The listing-to-sale ratio in the Municipality of the Town of the Blue Mountains still trend more to the listings side in June, to 70/30 from 75/25 in May.
 Months of inventory in the Town of the Blue Mountains climbed from 5 in May to 6 this month.
 June 2022 had 4 months of inventory available for sale.
 The average home sale price in the municipality saw another small 14% increase this month, growing from $967,000 in May to $1.10 million this month.